biocatchltd/Heksher/docs/concepts.rst

 Rules
 ------------------
 A rule is a set of conditions that, when met by a `context`_, set a value for a specific `setting`_.
-Following up from the previous example, an example rule might be: `if an environment is "dev" and a tenant is "john", then set the setting "background_color" to "navy blue"`.
+Following up from the previous example, where the context features are ``["environmnt", "tenant", "subtenant"]``, an example rule might
+be: `if an environment is "dev" and a tenant is "john", then set the setting "background_color" to "navy blue"`.
 Note that the this rule will be met for any context that has both the "dev" environment and the "john" tenant, regardless of any other context feature value.
 Indeed, a rule's condition is an intersect of exact-match predicates over the specific context features.

-Rules do not exist on their own, many setting will have multiple rules over them.
-For an example we will have the setting "theme" (configurable only via the "environment" and "tenant" context features) with the following rules:
+Many setting will have multiple rules pertaining to them.
+As an example we will have the setting "theme" (configurable only via the "environment" and "tenant" context features) with the following rules:

 #. if the environment is "dev", then set the setting to "light"
 #. if the environment is "prod", then set the setting to "dark"